-NOTE 4: For the sake of clarity and to depict the complete reference point architecture, the AMF, AIOT3, N2 and AIOT2 as depicted using dashed lines, as all deployments might not use them.
+NOTE 5: For the sake of clarity and to depict the complete reference point architecture, the AMF, AIOT3, N2 and AIOT2 as depicted using dashed lines, as all deployments might not use them.

+NOTE 6: The AIOTF and the ADM can be collocated in deployment.

 The architectures in the following clauses showing parts of the overall AIoT architecture specific to each connectivity option:

 - Direct Connectivity: the AIOTF uses AIOT2 to access NG-RAN, and is described in clause 4.2.2.2.